Secrisx/Socaio/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
-4. Test locally
+4. Test locally with `npm run dev`
 5. Submit a pull request

 ---

 **💡 Pro Tip**: This tool works great for analyzing press releases, blog posts, social media content, or any text where understanding audience reaction matters.
-Try it with different types of content to see how audience characteristics change!
+The Next.js architecture makes it fast, scalable, and easy to extend with additional features!